kpzip/3DArmor/readme.md

 # To Install:

-download the folder and place it inside your resoursepack folder
+download the folder and place it inside your resourcepack folder

 #For usage in your own packs: